fengdsti/Openweather_pipeline/README.md

     Obtain an OpenWeather API key from https://openweathermap.org/api
     Configure your AWS credentials or use an AWS IAM role with appropriate permissions for S3.

+Note: I have to appologize that I'm using Mac to do the project.
+The installation parts are not correctly done.
+So I had problems when I run the script.
+So the result is not achieved.
 4. Run the Kafka producer script to fetch weather data and produce to Kafka; And run the Spark streaming script to process and store data in S3:
    ```bash
    python src/weather_streaming.py